inariksit/inariksit.github.io/_posts/2018-08-28-gf-gotchas.markdown

 case for those instances where the two pronouns are the same, and replace the second pronoun by the appropriate reflexive pronoun.
 But the reflexive construction already exists in the RGL, as a completely separate entity.
-I personally think both can coexist in the RGL.
-Maybe *I like me* sounds weird in English, but in some language it could well sound natural.
-Or it could apply to an extraordinary situation, involving clones, time travel etc., in a way that *I like myself* doesn't quite capture.
+I personally think both can coexist in the RGL: *I like me* has distinct uses from *I like myself*, for instance as a [hypothetical](https://twitter.com/GretchenAMcC/status/1134941280277073920) "I wouldn't like me if I was you".

 Now let's consider Basque, where transitive verbs agree with both subject and object.
 Except when the subject and object are both the